semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 * `product_name`: The name of the product in DefectDojo to send the Semgrep findings report to.
 * `engagement_name`: Depending on your use case, the [`engagement_name`](https://defectdojo-dev.readthedocs.io/en/latest/about.html#engagements) can describe a moment in time that the test is taking place in, or it can be used as a simple description about the import.
 In this case, you can name it `semgrep`.

-So a Python function using this endpoint can look like this:
+Here is an example snippet of a Python function using this endpoint:

 ```
 def uploadToDefectDojo(is_new_import, token, url, product_name, engagement_name, filename):